Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Introduction

-If one focuses on the case of the string with fixed ends, the notes corresponding to the harmonic series of $C2$ are approximately the ones in Figure~\ref{f:w}, when approximated by the twelve-tone equal temperament.
-The same sequence appears in cylindrical open pipes.
+If one focuses on the example of the string with fixed ends, the notes corresponding to the harmonic series of C2 are approximately the ones in Figure~\ref{f:wodd} (a), when approximated by the twelve-tone equal temperament.
+The same notes appear in cylindrical open pipes.
+In the example of cylindrical pipes with one open end and one closed end, only half of these harmonics appear, namely, the ones in Figure~\ref{f:wodd} (b).